 Maria Island has no food, and limited water availability once away from Darlington, so make sure you take everything you’ll need with you.

-Check out the National Parks fact sheet for more details on the island.
+Check out the Parks and Wildlife web page for more details on the island.

 The park is thought to be one of the few places in Tasmania free of Phytophthora, a disease that attacks many native plants.
 Phytophthora can be spread by soil from your bike, especially soil caught in wheels.
 So give your bike a good clean before you leave home, and then when you arrive use the washdown station located at Darlington Jetty to give it a good second going over.